British line of succession: Next heir to throne as Charles diagnosed with cancer

 From Prince William to Prince Harry, here is everyone in line to be the next king or queen of Great Britain

-King Charles III has been diagnosed with a form of cancer and has begun treatment, Buckingham Palace has said, less than a year after he was coronated.
+King Charles III has been diagnosed with a form of cancer and has begun treatment, Buckingham Palace has said, less than a year after he was crowned.

 A statement from the Palace said Charles has “commenced a schedule of regular treatments, during which time he has been advised by doctors to postpone public-facing duties”.

 His Majesty ascended the throne in September 2022 after the death of his mother.
-He was coronated in May 2023.
+He was crowned in May 2023.

-So, from Prince William to Princess Eugenie and everyone in between, here is everyone who is currently in line for the British throne.
+So, from Prince William to Princess Eugenie and everyone in between, here is everyone who is closest in line for the British throne.

 Prince William, Prince of Wales